AMICI-dev/AMICI/doc/development.rst

 -  For the Python code we want to follow
    `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__.
 Although this
    is not the case for all existing code, any new contributions should do so.
-We use `black <https://black.readthedocs.io/en/stable/index.html>`__ for code formatting.
+We use `ruff <https://docs.astral.sh/ruff/>`__ for automated code formatting.

-   To run black as pre-commit hook, install the `pre-commit <https://pre-commit.com/>`_ package (e.g. ``pip install pre-commit``), and enable AMICI-hooks by running ``pre-commit install`` from within the AMICI directory.
+   To run ruff as pre-commit hook, install the `pre-commit <https://pre-commit.com/>`_ package (e.g. ``pip install pre-commit``), and enable AMICI-hooks by running ``pre-commit install`` from within the AMICI directory.